szdc/tiktok-api/README.md

 ```

-See the [live stream types](src/types/live-stream.d.ts) for the complete request/response objects.
+See the [live stream types](src/types/live-stream.d.ts) for the response data.

 #### .leaveLiveStream(id)